gml3ff/quicktake100-guide/README.md

 ### 2. Male 8 Pin Mini-DIN to Female DB9 serial adapter

 This one is generally more difficult to track down, but [I was able to find this one on eBay](https://www.ebay.com/itm/184203852259) that was counterinutively cheaper than the DB9 to USB adapter.
 Some other folks were suggesting that I should build my own or acquire an OEM Apple Newton adapter, however that was not necessary in my case.
+[You can also find this on this seller's own store pccables.com](https://pccables.com/cgi-bin/orders6.cgi?action=Search&search=db9+female+to+8-pin+mini+din)

 ![Serial Cable](images/serialcable.jpg)